 - The installation of the Peloton Tread should always meet the power requirements.
 You should NOT use GFCI outlets.
 Additionally, make sure you are using a dedicated outlet.
 It should be at least 15 A and have no other devices on it besides the Tread.
 Consult an electrician if you are not sure if your outlet meets these requirements.
 For more on electrical requirements, please click here.

-- Make sure that your safety key is properly attached and seated while the Tread is in use.
+- Make sure that your safety key is properly connected while the Tread is in use.

 If you have checked the three steps outlined above and your Peloton repeatedly stops without user-prompt, please stop using the Tread and contact our Member Support Team.